 Counterparty Default Risk is the third largest contributor to Solvency Capital Requirement and highly depends on the probability of default of the counterparty and collateral in place.
-In 2023, Athora Belgium decreased its cash exposure while maintaining sufficient liquidity buffer in place to face the market volatility and reduced the default risk on receivables arising from collateral posted for derivatives thanks to increased part of CCP cleared derivatives.
-These effects combined leading to a decrease of the Counterparty Default Risk.
+In 2024, Athora Belgium decreased its cash exposure leading to a decrease of the Counterparty Default Risk.

 Operational Risk is the fourth largest contributor to Solvency Capital Requirement and is defined as a function of the Company's business volume under the Standard Formula.
-Operational Risk increased since last year in line with the increase of the BEL compared to previous year.
+Operational Risk remained nearly stable compared to last year.